The Needle's Eye natural rock arch near Sandyhills Beach on the Solway Coast, accessible at low tide

 Distance from the lodge:

-2 miles W ~5 min drive DG5 4PA
+2 miles E ~5 min drive DG5 4PA

-Mares Braids Waterfall, also known as Back Burn (sometimes Backburn) Waterfall, is just a short drive from Serenity 22 Barend, by the A710 heading NE from Sandyhills.
+Mares Braids Waterfall, also known as Back Burn (sometimes Backburn) Waterfall, is just a short drive from Serenity 22 Barend, by the A710 heading E from Sandyhills.
 It’s near the Southwick Coastal Reserve and RSPB Mersehead on the Solway Coast.

 ⚠️ This walk is only accessible when the tide is out so you must check the tide times before going.
 The tides near Sandyhills move very quickly, and people have been trapped by them. ⚠️